What exactly is a hotel? And how can hotel interior design alter the way yours is perceived?

 The overall ambiance: Lastly, the overall ambiance of the hotel interior design has to be perfectly complementary to seem welcoming.
 If any single thing is out of place or badly mismatched, it's going to have a bad impact on the atmosphere.

 Double: A double bed room (usually known as a Double) comes with 2 single beds, a nightstand, a dresser come TV cabinet, and a small seating area.
 Once again, the beds and TV cabinet are standardized according to the hotel interior design standards, but you can add a little differentiation by choosing interesting accent chairs.
 Since the extra space in Doubles is usually smaller, the chairs have to be compact.
-The Platner Easy Chair and the Husk High Back chair are excellent options.
+The Platner Easy Chair and the Husk Chair High Back are excellent options.
 Alternately, you can also opt for a loveseat.
-The Swan loveseat, the Mia loveseat, the LC2 loveseat, and Poet sofa are all great options to furnish a Double.
+The Swan Loveseat, the Mia Loveseat, the Corbusier Petite Modele Loveseat, and Poet Sofa are all great options to furnish a Double.

 The transitional spaces in a hotel interior design are just as important to design as the rooms and the lobby itself.
 They comprise of various spaces such as the corridors, waiting areas, and the public dining hall.